liamzebedee/tbtc-testnet-starter/README.md

 Remaining to fix:

  - [ ] Publish changes for tbtc.js, to use the simnet config from `bcoin`.

+Known issues:

- - [ ] tbtc.js fails at redemption when transaction is sent via simnet chain, with revert error "Tx spends the wrong UTXO"
+- [ ] tbtc.js will fail redemption with "Tx spends the wrong UTXO", for [certain address types](https://github.com/liamzebedee/tbtc-testnet-starter/issues/1).

 ## Install.